 If you purchased marketplace items, please contact us to have them re-installed.

 We will continue to conduct a thorough investigation into the root cause of the failure and will implement corrective actions to reduce or eliminate the likelihood of such an occurrence in the future.
-Again, we apologize and if there is anything we can do to help please contact us at 888-974-6687 M-F 8am-5pm PT or submit a support ticket.
+Again, we apologize and if there is anything we can do to help please contact us via chat messenger or submit a support ticket.
 We're available Monday-Friday, 8am to 5pm Pacific Time.